St Anton resort guide

 Pistes: 305km of which 33% beginner/intermediate, 31% advanced, 36% expert

 Best for: Good and advanced skiers and those looking for some good off-piste.
 Beginner areas are found on the lower slopes.
-The Rendl gondola has made the skiing for intermediates more accessible.
+The Rendl side is a great area for intermediates and advanced skiers.

 Skiing in St Anton

 The village may be relatively low but don’t let this put you off.
 Many skiers think that altitude is everything and that ski life begins at 1800m but this is a misconception for a number of reasons:

 - Skiing in December, January and February can be bitterly cold, especially above 2000 meters.
 This is not much fun for adults and is even less fun for kids, so the ability to ski a little lower, especially below the tree line and out of the wind is important.

 - Snowfall in St Anton is determined primarily by weather systems from the East – Siberia and beyond.
 It usually gets the snow before resorts in the Western Alps and local weather systems mean that St Anton is frequently inundated by the white stuff, while surrounding areas and resorts are green with envy!

-For novices, there are some good nursery areas but it is fair to say that for nervous skiers and those with only a few weeks’ experience, St Anton can be limiting.
+- For novices, there are some good nursery areas but it is fair to say that for nervous skiers and those with only a few weeks’ experience, St Anton can be limiting.
 The central ski area around the Galzig and Gampen lifts is busy and the ski home can be challenging as the snow can be heavy on the lower slopes and they tend to get crowded at the end of the day.
 However, there is no shame in taking one of the bubble lifts back down – Galzig, Nasserein or Rendl – having enjoyed a reasonable choice of blue runs higher up and perhaps a good lunch.
 In reality, it is because there is such a wealth of red and black runs that the gentle blues can seem few and far between.
 Many Austrians learn to become great skiers at St Anton so there is no reason why you should not.